tiddoloos/medium_rgcn/README.md

 # Entity type prediction with Relation Graph Convolutional Network

 ### Setup with conda
-Clone the repository and save on the desired location on you machine.
+Clone the repository and save at a desired location on you machine.
 Nevigate to the root of the respository in you terminal.
-Now we setup an enviroment (e.g conda).
+Now setup an enviroment (e.g conda).
 You can setup the environment to your linking offcourse.
 This is a conda example:
 ```
 conda create -n medium_rgcn python=3.8
 conda activate medium_rgcn
 ```
-now we have an active enviroment.
+Now we have an active enviroment.
 We now will install depedencies with:
 ```
 pip install -r requirements.txt
 ```
 The `torch_geometric` package is missing in requirements.txt.
 We install this seperately as installing it with the requirements.txt could fail (don't know why).
-Now Install `toch_geometric` with the following command:
+Now Install `toch_geometric` in the environment with the following command:
 ```
 pip install torch-scatter torch-sparse torch-cluster torch-spline-conv torch-geometric -f https://data.pyg.org/whl/torch-1.12.0+cpu.html
 ```